 This integrative review examines the impact of virtual reality on clinical decision making in undergraduate nurses, finding that VR has potential to improve critical thinking, clinical reasoning, clinical judgement, and CDM skills.

-Immersive Virtual Reality in Basic Point-of-Care Ultrasound Training: A Randomized Controlled Trialphotograph from controlled trial
+Immersive Virtual Reality in Basic Point-of-Care Ultrasound Training: A Randomized Controlled Trial

 N. Andersen et al., Ultrasound in Medicine & Biology